aeroview/runtyp/README.md

 ## uuid
 `uuid(): Pred<string>`

-Returns a predicate that checks if the input is a valid UUID v4.
+Returns a predicate that checks if the input is a valid UUID.

 ## url
 `url(opts?: Options): Pred<string>`